marzenakrp/demetr/README.md

-#  DEMETR: Diagnosing Evaluation Metrics for Translation
+#  :ear_of_rice: DEMETR: Diagnosing Evaluation Metrics for Translation
 This is the official repository for the DEMETR dataset design to perform diagnostics on Machine Translation evaluation metrics.
 DEMETR consists of 35 perturbations spanning sematic, syntactic, and morphological error categories.